-- Hearing aids ordered through providers other than UnitedHealthcare Hearing are not covered - Government treatment for any services provided in a local, state or federal government facility or agency except when payment under the plan is expressly required by federal or state law - Any treatment or services caused by or arising out of the course of employment or covered under any public liability insurance, including, but not limited to, Worker's Compensation programs - Covered expenses related to hearing aids are limited to the plan's Usual and Customary (U&C) charge of a basic hearing aid to provide functional improvement.
+- □ Government treatment for any services provided in a local, state or federal government facility or agency except when payment under the plan is expressly required by federal or state law. - □ Any treatment or services caused by or arising out of the course of employment or covered under any public liability insurance, including, but not limited to, Worker's Compensation programs.

+Covered expenses related to hearing aids are limited to the plan's Usual and Customary (U&C) charge of a basic hearing aid to provide functional improvement.
 Certain hearing aid items and services are not covered.
 Items and services that are not covered include, but are not limited to, the following:

-- Replacement of a hearing aid that is lost, broken or stolen if occurrence exceeds covered rate of occurrence - o Repair of the hearing aid and related services - An eyeglass-type hearing aid or additional charges for a hearing aid designed specifically for cosmetic purposes - Coverage must be active on the date of service to utilize the benefit - Services, accessories, or supplies that are not medically necessary according to professionally accepted standards of practice - o Replacement batteries or assistive listening devices - o The plan does not cover hearing services obtained outside of the warranty or trial period - Services you choose to have that are not covered under the benefit will be at your own cost
+- Replacement of a hearing aid that is lost, broken or stolen if occurrence exceeds covered rate of occurrence - $\hfill\square$ Repair of the hearing aid and related services - □ An eyeglass-type hearing aid or additional charges for a hearing aid designed specifically for cosmetic purposes - Services or supplies rendered to a member after cessation of coverage, except, if a hearing aid is ordered while coverage is in force and such hearing aid is delivered within 60 days after the date of cessation, the hearing aid will be considered a covered hearing aid expense.
+Services utilized after your coverage has been suspended or terminated.

+Services or supplies that are not necessary according to professionally accepted standards of practice